Colorado

 SALES

-The people responsible for producing all advertising revenues for a station, the sales department must understand the business climate in the community and must have a strong knowledge of the interests of the station audience.
+As the people responsible for producing advertising revenues for a station, the sales department must understand the business climate in the community and must have a strong knowledge of the interests of the station audience.
+This is an out-of-the-box position at the station to find new and unique ways to connect clients with the audience through station spots, digital media and more.
 Some stations have multiple levels of sales personnel or Account Executives who specialize in National, Regional and Local sales.

 CREATIVE